“Can I Use My Grilla Grill in the Rain?”

 Tried & True Tips

 Having said that, have I cooked in the rain with the Grill and Silverbac?
+Or even the Primate?
 Absolutely.
 The competition world treats us to all sorts of fun variables when cooking.
 I always carry a couple 10×10 pop ups with me and have even covered the hopper and electronic areas of pellet pits with garbage bags in really bad storms.
+Even if I’m home, I’ll jump into gas grilling in the rain when the mood for a super-heated seared steak strikes.

 Under normal circumstances the weather cover on your back deck or patio will provide plenty of protection from the elements.
 But if you are cooking and Mama Nature shows up, I recommend getting the grills under some form of cover and out of the direct rain as soon as possible.